olara-tripleten/se-ft-vault/Lectures/Sprint-1/D3/Lesson-2.md

 **Use Relative Paths when:**

 - Linking to files within your project
-- Building a website that might move locations
 - Working on local development

 <!-- element class="fragment" -->